madeagency/reactivity/README.md

 License
 -------

-React Universal is © 2017 MADE Code PTY Ltd.
+Reactivity is © 2017 MADE Code PTY Ltd.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: LICENSE